kaoh/globalplatform/globalplatform/README.md

 ## CMake Issues

 You must rebuild the build system if your build tools have changed.
-Otherwise CMake uses outdated values.
-You have to delete manually the `CMakeCache.txt` file (and maybe also the CMake specific directories and `cmake_install.cmake`).
+Otherwise CMake uses out dated values and compilation might fail.
+You have to delete manually the `CMakeCache.txt` file and also the CMake specific directories like `CMakeFiles` and `cmake_install.cmake` in the top folder and the `src` directory.

 If your are using Cygwin and you have installed the GNU compiler tools and the bin directory is on the PATH environment variable CMake will favor these tools and the linking step will fail.
-So remove the Cygwin bin directory from the path.
+Remove the Cygwin bin directory from the path.